Qbeast-io/qbeast-spark/docs/AdvancedConfiguration.md

   .option("columnStats", statsStr)
   .save(targetPath))
 ```
+This is only necessary for the first write, if not otherwise made explicit, all subsequent appends will reuse the same histogram.
+Any new custom histogram provided during `appends` forces the creation of a new `Revision`.

-A default string histogram("a" t0 "z") will be used if the use of histogram is stated(`stringColName:string_hist`) with no histogram in `columnStats`.
+A default **String** histogram("a" t0 "z") will be used if the use of histogram is stated(`stringColName:string_hist`) with no histogram in `columnStats`.

-Any new custom histogram provided during appends forces the creation of a new `Revision`.
+The default histogram can not supersede an existing `StringHashTransformation`.

 ## DefaultCubeSize